zalandoresearch/ACIC23-competition/README.md

 ## Some details about the data

-The data consists of X units, each with 95 time steps.
-There is an outcome variable, a treatment variable consisting of six levels and Y covariates.
+The data consists of 3908 units, each with 95 time steps.
+There is an outcome variable, a treatment variable consisting of six levels and six covariates.
 For each unit, for each time step, we observe a single outcome and treatment.

 Some details about the data